USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 It is a challenge for users to identity what the correct authoritative time series is for a given measurement at a location.
 Additionally these time series often change over time, either being completely new or changing their interval as newer technologies become available.

 Gather an entire Period of Record for the value at a location is also rather difficult.
-And the POR record and "authoritative timeseries" may be one-in-the same.
+And the Period of Record (POR) and "authoritative timeseries" may be one-in-the same.

 Need